kaltura/DeveloperPortalDocs/documentation/media-player/Player-Customization.md

 ## Custom Interactivity with Javascript

-You can add your own Javascript code which will be loaded and run within the Player iframe, by setting the `IframeCustomPluginJs1` Flashvar pointing to your custom JS files.
+You can add your own Javascript code, which will be loaded and run within the Player iframe, by setting the `IframeCustomPluginJs1` Flashvar to point to your custom JS files.
 This allows you to register for Player events or add custom interactivity to the Player without creating a full Player plugin.

 > Review: [External Resources Recipe](http://player.kaltura.com/modules/KalturaSupport/tests/ExternalResources.qunit.html) for a rich example of using external Javascript resources.

 ## Player States CSS

-CSS states are CSS classes that are added to the outer most interface element at given Player state.
-These are very useful for quickly building a given look-and-feel at a given Player state, without involving a lot of complicated javascript bindings.
+CSS states are CSS classes that are added to the outermost interface element in given Player state.
+These are very useful for  building the desired look-and-feel quickly for a given Player state, without involving a lot of complicated javascript bindings.

 * `.fullscreen` - The Player in fullscreen
-* `.mobile` - Indicates that we're currently on a mobile device (phones and tablets).
+* `.mobile` - Indicates that the end user is currently on a mobile device (phones and tablets)
-* `.touch` - Indicates that we're currently on touch device.
+* `.touch` - Indicates that the end user is currently on a touch device
-* `.player-out` - The  is focus out ( I use it to hide the control bar ).
+* `.player-out` - The focus is on the out screenz (can be used to to hide the control bar)
-* `.start-state` - The  is on start screen ( before user clicked play ).
+* `.start-state` - The focus is on the start screen (before the end user clicked Play)
-* `.load-state` - The  is in loading state ( on startup, change media ).
+* `.load-state` - The focus is on the loading state (on startup, change media)
-* `.play-state` - The  is playing.
+* `.play-state` - The Player is currently playing
-* `.pause-state` - The  was paused.
+* `.pause-state` - The Player was paused.
-* `.end-state` - The  is on end screen ( video completed )
+* `.end-state` - The focus is on the end screen (the video completed)
-* `.adplay-state` - The  is currently playing an ad.
+* `.adplay-state` - The Player is currently playing an ad
-* `.disabled` - The current component is "disabled" i.e the click or touch binding for this button is not active.
+* `.disabled` - The current component is "disabled", i.e., the click or touch binding for this button is not active.
-* `.size-tiny` – less than 300px
+* `.size-tiny` – Less than 300px
-* `.size-small` – less than 450px
+* `.size-small` – Less than 450px
-* `.size-medium` – less than 700px
+* `.size-medium` – Less than 700px
-* `.size-large` – more than 700px
+* `.size-large` – More than 700px

 ### Examples using CSS States

-Consider we have this on-screen redBox element:
+Consider that the following redBox elements are on-screen:

 * The HTML object: